 Some states have expanded their Medicaid programs to cover all people below certain income levels.

-See if you qualify for Medicaid in your state based on income alone
+See if you qualify for Medicaid based on income alone

-Even if your state hasn't expanded Medicaid and you don’t qualify based on income alone, you should apply to see if you qualify.
+Even if your state hasn't expanded Medicaid and you don’t qualify based on income alone, you should apply.

 Each state has coverage options that could work for you – particularly if you have children, are pregnant, or have a disability.

-There’s no limited enrollment period for either Medicaid or CHIP.
-If you qualify, your coverage can begin immediately, any time of year.
+There’s no limited enrollment period for Medicaid or CHIP.
+If you qualify, coverage can begin immediately, any time of year.

 Fill out an application through the Health Insurance Marketplace.